 - See the crisis as an opportunity to seek a fresh start with hybrid presence, as many companies are planning, and agile management with employees.

 - Support for managers and employees: Just like Corona and home office, the return to work also presents many employees and their managers with new challenges.
-In order to master these and arrive at a successful new beginning for all sides, HR departments can play a very decisive role with consulting, management coaching and training offers.
+To master these and arrive at a successful new beginning for all sides, HR departments can play a very decisive role with consulting, management coaching and training offers.
 As already mentioned, the rexx suite offers a range of support and tools in the area of talent management software, such as for skill management and employee appraisals.
 And these are so important for employee retention, especially in and after Corona.

 You might also be interested in this: